datanav/docs/concepts.rst

 - ``nightly`` is released every night.
 Use this in development environments.
 - ``latest`` is released every time a pull request is merged.
 Use this only for developent environments, and only when you know what you're doing.

 Weekly and nightly upgrades are performed between 00-03 UTC.
-Weekly upgrades are performed night to monday.
+Weekly upgrades are performed night to Monday.
 Security hotfixes will not wait for the scheduled window.
 Downgrades are not supported.